Smitha Radhakrishnan

 A feminist qualitative sociologist interested in finance, development and globalization in India, the U.S. and South Africa.

-My first book, Appropriately Indian: Gender and Culture in a Transnational Class was a multi-sited ethnographic examination of transnational Indian information technology (IT) workers.
-Prior to this book, I studied the cultural politics of post-apartheid South Africa, based on extensive research with South African Indian communities in Durban and its surrounding townships.
+My first book, Appropriately Indian: Gender and Culture in a Transnational Class (Duke University Press, 2011) was a multi-sited ethnographic examination of transnational Indian information technology (IT) workers.
+Previously, I studied the cultural politics of post-apartheid South Africa, based on extensive research with South African Indian communities in Durban and its surrounding townships.

 Alongside my academic life, I perform and promote classical and contemporary Indian dance forms, especially Bharatanatyam.
-In 2015, I established NATyA Dance in Natick, which includes a performance collective as well as classes for children and adults.
+In 2015, I established NATyA Dance in Natick.
+I direct the performing ensemble NATyA Dance Collective and offer classes for children and adults.

 Education